Behringer U-Phoria UMC204HD Overview

 I turn it all the way to the right… What this does, is allow me to cut down on the background noise a few levels when watching YouTube, listening to music, or whatever really

-When I’m not chatting with friends, I turn it all the way to the right, as it is in the picture above.
-What this does, is allow me to cut down on the background noise a few levels when watching YouTube, listening to music, or whatever really.
-This becomes especially apparent with headphones that feature great noise cancellation, such as my beyerdynamic DT770Pros.
+When I’m not chatting with friends, I turn it all the way to the right, as shown in the picture above.
+This allows me to cut down on the background noise a few levels when watching YouTube, listening to music, or whatever, really.
+This becomes especially apparent with headphones that feature great noise cancellation, such as my Beyerdynamic DT770Pros.

 The Rear of the interface – A Whole bunch of outputs

-Taking a look at the back of the interface, you’ll see a bunch of quarter inch jacks, and RCA inputs.
-If I’m being honest, I don’t really use any of them.
+Taking a look at the back of the interface, you’ll see a bunch of quarter-inch jacks and RCA inputs.
+If I’m honest, I don’t really use any of them.
 The monitoring jack handles that with my headphones, but if you like having speakers, this is where you would put them in.

-The Inserts can be ignored for the most part unless you have some sort of effects processor like the DBX 286s.
+For the most part, the Inserts can be ignored unless you have some sort of effects processor like the DBX 286s.

 The only required to use is the USB port.
 This device utilizes USB 2.0 tech, so it is best to put it in a USB 2.0 port if you have one.
 At least with my case, I have had experiences where it would lose connectivity with a 3.0 or above input type.
-Could be just some faulty ports on my now 7 year old motherboard, but I’ve no way of really testing that.
+Of course, it could be just some faulty ports on my now 7-year-old motherboard, but I’ve no way of really testing that.

-The final things of note here are the 48v plantom power toggle switch, and the slot for a Kensington Combination Lock If you think you will need one to protect against possible theft.
+The final things of note here are the 48v phantom power toggle switch and the slot for a Kensington Combination Lock If you think you will need one to protect against possible theft.